buckley-w-david/plato-calibre/README.md

 # plato-calibre

 This is a [Plato hook](https://github.com/baskerville/plato/blob/master/doc/HOOKS.md) to download/sync books from calibre.
-Specifically it is meant to sync webserials that have been downloaded from RoyalRoad.

 It will automatically fetch books from a specified category in a [calibre content server](https://manual.calibre-ebook.com/server.html) instance.